Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 - Derived Values: Memo, Computed
 - Side Effects: Effect, Watch, Reaction, Autorun

-The following table is an overview of how the implementation of these types are called in their respective framework.
+The following table is an overview of how the implementation of these types is called in their respective framework.

 | Framework | Signals since | Reactive State | Derived Values | Side Effect |
 |-|-|-|-|-|